conorrankine/bullviso/README.md

 </p>

 <p>
-If you enjoy `bullviso`, don't forget to cite:
+If you enjoy BULLVISO, don't forget to cite:
 </p>

 <p>